em2898.epiquest.co.uk

 Correlation NS1.png

-Two strains of mice (red dots or blue dots) of different haplotypes, were immunized with several types of antigens (NS1 peptide, native NS1 or live DV2), and their pooled sera were tested against a set of overlapping peptides.
-We have defined AGI for the fragments and have built correlation graphs for AGI vs. ELISA data (the graphs above show clearly the correlation of the observed ELISA titers with predicted AGI for the sequences.)
+Two strains of mice (represented by red dots or blue dots), each with different haplotypes, were immunized with various types of antigens (including NS1 peptide, native NS1, or live DV2).
+Their pooled sera were then tested against a set of overlapping peptides.
+We defined AGI values for these fragments and constructed correlation graphs for AGI versus ELISA data.
+The graphs above clearly demonstrate the correlation between the observed ELISA titers and the predicted AGI for the sequences.

 correlation_table01.png